cmkobel/gBGC/workflow/readme.md

 This pipeline uses a syntenic cg-alignment of Rleguminosarum.

-It extracts the core genes in the alignment.
+It extracts all genes in the alignment.

 From each gene it measures GC content (GC, GC1, GC2, GC3).
 It also measures recombination.
 This is done with PHI and ClonalFrameML.